-An intersection where the road you are on intersects a second road at approximately a right angle and it is not possible to execute an instruction to proceed straight.
-It is considered a "T" intersection only if you are approaching from the "bottom" of the letter T, and NOT from one of the "arms."
+An intersection where the road you are on intersects a second road at approximately a right angle to form a "T" in map view.
+It is a "T" intersection only if you are approaching from the "bottom" of the letter T, and NOT from one of the "arms."